capitalone/federated-model-aggregation/examples/django-deployment/README.md

 ```
 As seen above, `INSTALLED_PACKAGES` references the package(s) which contain the connectors being used in the below settings.
 `AGGREGATOR_SETTINGS` is customized by setting the `aggregator_connector_type`.
-There is also the settings of the underlying connectors that the aggregator connector uses.
+There are also the settings of the underlying connectors that the aggregator connector uses.

 * The `model_data_connector` is used to push and pull data to and from the resource that stores model data for your federated experiments